 - Back pain

-- Top part of the back looking curved or hunched over
+- The top part of the back looking curved or hunched over

 Every case is different, but many thoracic hyperkyphosis patients also report feeling fatigued as a result of their condition.
 Furthermore, the visible effects of hyperkyphosis sometimes contribute to low self-esteem, a negative body image, and emotional and social issues.